DasNaCl/csc/popl/revs/rebuttal.md

 > - 790: why not change the original get and set and add an additional argument to these events?

 That is another option.
-If the presentation is better with the additional argument instead of the hat, we'll gladly change it.
+If the presentation is better with the additional argument instead of the hat $\widehat{\cdot}$, we'll gladly change it.

 > - 805: do you mean INactive?
 > - 805: text is confusing, because the rule that emits Binop n is not shown -- make it clear this is omitted; another nit: you have two styles for switching over whether the CPU mode is enabled; in one you use 0 in the conclusion of the rule, in the other, you use m \neq 0 in the premise; it would be clearer to use two constant on and off